 You know the type.
 Sickly sweet carols as someone learns to true meaning of life is to be selfish and constantly caring as the CEO or Bakery Shop owner gives it all up for love and family.

-This year the Yuletide season has a mammoth of a film – Last Christmas.
+Last Christmas, he he, we celebrated the Yuletide season with a mammoth of a film – Last Christmas.

 Inexplicably directed by Paul Feig and written by Emma Thompson inspired by the music of George Michael, Last Christmas revolves around Katarina – or Kate.
 Working at an all-round Christmas shop, Kate has seemingly lost her way – she’s scatty, drinks too much, and couch surfs her friends places.
 Following an illness the previous year, Kate feels lost and despite her best efforts to become a singer, she fails at every step.
 When the handsome Tom appears at her work, she finds herself whisked away on an unlikely romance.